emmahobday/project-4/README.md

         return None  # if user isn't logged in rating field will be null
 ```

-Our `views.py` for recipies include many different views for the different search methods we created.We used pagination to provide 40 search results per search - necessary since our database contains over 1000 recipes.
+Our `views.py` for recipies include many different views for the different search methods we created.
+We used pagination to provide 40 search results per search - necessary since our database contains over 1000 recipes.
 The basic recipe list view and detail view are simply:

 ```
 class AllRecipesPagination(PageNumberPagination):